ponylang/pony-tutorial/docs/packages/package-system.md

 Every source file is within exactly one package.
 Hence all Pony code is in packages.

-A package is usally split into several source files, although it does not have to be.
+A package is usually split into several source files, although it does not have to be.
 This is purely a convenience to allow better code organisation and the compiler treats all the code within a package as if it were from a single file.

 The package is the privacy boundary for types and methods.
 That is: